th2-net/th2-conn-generic/conn-fix/README.md

 # The number of seconds to wait for a logout response before disconnecting.
 logoutTimeout: 10

 # Inactivity service timeout (in seconds) in which the service will be shutdown automatically.
-If set to "0" - the service does not shutdown.
+If set to "0" - the service will not shutdown.
 idleTimeout: 0

 # Perform logon when service starts